Rem01Gaming/encore/website/docs/guide/faq.md

 ## What should I do if I find a bug or issue in Encore Tweaks?
 Report any issues or bugs [here](https://github.com/Rem01Gaming/encore/issues).

-## Can I use Encore Tweaks with other performance modules?
-We do not recommend using Encore Tweaks alongside other performance modules, as they are likely to conflict.
-This includes modules like YAKT, Magnetar, RiProG AI, Mtkfest, and Mtkvest.
-However, Thermal Killer and Thermal mod modules can be safely used alongside Encore Tweaks.